 Paul Moravec is a New York-based composer, creating orchestral, chamber, choral, and lyric compositions, as well as several film scores and electro-acoustic pieces.
 Moravec is the recipient of the 2004 Pulitzer Prize in Music for Tempest Fantasy, an original contemporary classic score based on the Shakespeare play, The Tempest.
 Moravec received a B.A. from Harvard and a doctorate in music composition from Columbia University.
 He has taught at Columbia University, Dartmouth College, Hunter College, and Adelphi University, where he is currently university professor.
 In 2007-9, he was artist-in-residence at the Institute for Advanced Studies at Princeton.

-Julie Orringer, a three-time Colony Fellow, is the author The Invisible Bridge, a novel, and How to Breathe Underwater, both New York Times Notable Books.
+Julie Orringer, a three-time MacDowell Fellow, is the author The Invisible Bridge, a novel, and How to Breathe Underwater, both New York Times Notable Books.
 She is the winner of The Paris Review’s Discovery Prize and the recipient of fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Radcliffe Institute for Advanced Study at Harvard, and the Cullman Center for Scholars and Writers at the New York Public Library.
-Her new novel, The Flight Portfolio, will be published in May 2019.
-She lives in Brooklyn with her husband, Colony Fellow Ryan Harty, and their children.
+Her novel, The Flight Portfolio, was published in May 2019.
+She lives in Brooklyn with her husband, MacDowell Fellow Ryan Harty, and their children.

 Olivia Parker began to photograph ephemeral constructions in 1973 after graduating from Wellesley College with an art history degree.
 Represented in major private, corporate, and museum collections, including Art Institute of Chicago, MOMA, and MFA Boston, Parker’s work has been published in three monographs.
 A 1996 Wellesley Alumnae Achievement Award recipient, her residencies include Dartmouth College, MacDowell, Isabella Stewart Gardner Museum, and Cassilhaus.
 “Vanishing in Plain Sight”, images concerning Parker’s husband’s Alzheimer’s will be at Lunder Center at Lesley University in the spring of 2019, and a retrospective of Parker’s work opens July 2019 at The Peabody Essex Museum.